 You may not think to consult an allergy specialist when you develop eosinophilic esophagitis, because it causes difficulty swallowing.
 But the primary cause of this disorder is a food allergy, which is why you can count on Laura Ispas, MD, of Allergy Asthma & Immunology Institute, to provide the diagnostic testing and treatment you need.
-If you have questions, or you suddenly develop symptoms and need a same-day visit, call the office in Leesburg, Virginia, for help with eosinophilic esophagitis.
+If you have questions, or you suddenly develop symptoms and need a same-day visit, call the office in Leesburg, VA and serving the greater Lansdowne, VA and Ashburn, VA areas, for help with eosinophilic esophagitis.

 Eosinophilic esophagitis is a chronic condition that develops when white blood cells called eosinophils build up in your esophagus, which is the tube that connects your mouth to your stomach.
 As a result, the tissue lining your esophagus becomes inflamed, swollen, and damaged.

 The primary cause of eosinophilic esophagitis is a food allergy.
 The same food proteins responsible for your food allergy cause the adverse reaction in your esophagus.

 Environmental allergies to substances such as pollen, molds, dust mites, and animal dander can also lead to eosinophilic esophagitis.
 Less frequently, it may arise from acid reflux or an injury to the esophagus.